 - Any signs of injury to the muscles, tendons, and ligaments surrounding the hip

 X-rays.
-These imaging tests create detailed pictures of dense structures, like bones.
+X-rays provide detailed pictures of dense structures, such as bones.
 X-rays of an arthritic hip may show a narrowing of the joint space, changes in the bone, and the formation of bone spurs (osteophytes).

 Other imaging tests.
-Occasionally, a magnetic resonance imaging (MRI) scan, a computed tomography (CT) scan, or a bone scan may be needed to better determine the condition of the bone and soft tissues of your hip.
+Occasionally, a magnetic resonance imaging (MRI) scan or a computerized tomography (CT) scan may be needed to better determine the condition of the bone and soft tissues of your hip.

 Although there is no cure for osteoarthritis, there are a number of treatment options that will help relieve pain and improve mobility.